sogaiu/ts-questions/questions/which-version-of-emscripten-should-be-used-for-the-playground/README.md

 tree-sitter playground
 ```

-The first builds a `.wasm` file for the "current" grammar, while the
+The first builds a `.wasm` file for the "current" grammar [2], while the
 second arranges for a web server and browser to start, serving up the
 playground for interaction.